tarantool/cartridge-cli/README.md

 2. `tarantoolctl rocks make`, if the [rockspec file](#special-files) exists.
    This installs all Lua rocks to the `path` directory.

-During step 1, `cartridge` creates a temporary build directory (by default, `~/.cartridge/tmp/`) where application build is done.
-You can [change](#build-directory) the default build directory, if needed.
+During step 1 of the `cartridge build` command, `cartridge` builds the application inside the application directory -- unlike when building the application as part of the `cartridge pack` command, when the application is built in a temporary [build directory](#build-directory) and no build artifacts remain in the application directory.

 During step 2 -- the key step here -- `cartridge` installs all dependencies specified in the rockspec file (you can find this file within the application